Community Advisory Board

 WAER’s Community Advisory Board (C.A.B.) is a volunteer group of interested listeners, University community members, and members of the broader CNY community that meet 2 times per year to make recommendations to the WAER staff and Syracuse University Board of Trustees.
 All meetings are open to the public.
 Board members offer reflections on WAER programming and audience engagement, while helping us learn about and connect with our broader community

 The board is advisory in nature and is not authorized to exercise any control over WAER’s daily management or operations.
 While the C.A.B. is a requirement of the Corporation for Public Broadcasting, we hope the board members help us reflect and connect with the community, in support of our missions: to enlighten, entertain and engage our audience, and to provide professional development opportunities to student and community volunteers.
 The board also offers feedback on current programming and other station initiatives.
-Regular meetings are held during fall and spring at times convenient for the majority of board members and are held at WAER, 795 Ostrom Ave, Syracuse, NY 13244.
+Regular meetings are held during fall and spring at times convenient for the majority of board members and are held at WAER, 795 Ostrom Ave, Syracuse, NY 13244 or spaces in the community.

 Corporation for Public Broadcasting Community Advisory Board requirements: